hanjingo/doc/AI/ml.md

    Feature selection is integrated within model training.

-#### Feature Scaling

-Scaling ensures that all features contribute equally to the model.
+**Feature Scaling** ensures that all features contribute equally to the model.
 Include:

 1. Absolute Maximum Scaling